jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         in situations where restored teeth, due to the type of bite, are exposed to considerable forces or overloads; as in many posterior teeth, at the level of molars.</p>\n"
-    - question: What are and how are dental composites placed?
+    - question: What are and how are Dental Composites placed?
       answer: "<p>They are synthetic materials mixed heterogeneously to form a single compound of varied elements.
-They are used in dentistry to fill teeth because they are very aesthetic and also because they adhere micromechanically to their surface using the acid etching technique.
-Composite resins consist of a polymeric organic component called matrix and an inorganic component that acts as a filler mineral.
+They are used in Dentistry to fill teeth because they are very aesthetic and also because they adhere micromechanically to their surface using the acid etching technique.
+Composite Resins consist of a polymeric organic component called matrix and an inorganic component that acts as a filler mineral.
 They are generally photosensitive and halogen light is used for placement.</p>\n"